 There are four Institutional Review Boards at the University of Southern California.
 The IRBs review and approve research in accordance with Department of Health and Human Services (DHHS) regulations in 45 CFR 46.
 For studies involving products regulated by the Food and Drug Administration (FDA), the University of Southern California IRBs review research and comply with the requirements set forth in 21 CFR 50 and 56, as well as 21 CFR 312 and 812.
 In addition, the IRBs comply with HIPAA and its regulations set forth in 45 CFR 160 and 164, California law as it pertains to human subjects research and other federal regulations as applicable.

-At USC the Vice President of Research is designated the Institutional Official.
-USC IRBs have been delegated the following authority by the Institutional Official in his delegation memo dated 11/23/2005:
+At USC the Senior Vice President of Research is designated the Institutional Official.
+USC IRBs have delegated the following authority by the USC President in a delegation memo dated 04/30/2023:

 - USC IRBs have the authority to approve, disapprove, or suspend human subject research projects.
 No USC faculty, staff, or student may conduct human subjects research without obtaining approval the appropriate IRB.